Conventional Loan Seller Concession Maximums 2026: What You Need To Know

 Other examples are undisclosed second mortgages from the seller, covering moving expenses, or any other item of value meant to entice you to buy the home.
 It’s best to steer clear of these offers.

-What If I Have Too Much in Seller Concessions?
+What if I Have Too Much in Seller Concessions?

 A rate reduction will require higher discount and origination charges.
 These will eat up any excess seller concessions.